 Changes to the NCSX configuration, cost, or schedule baselines will be classified according to their impact on the project.
 The change approval levels are established consistent with the technical, cost, and schedule risk and are intended to feed into the higher level DOE configuration change system.
-The following tables summarize the performance baseline change authority for the Deputy Secretary of Energy (Table 8-1) - (Deviations), the Associate Director for Fusion Energy Sciences, Office of Science (Table 8-2) - Level 1, the NCSX Federal Project Director (Table 8-3) - Level 2, and the NCSX Laboratory Project Manager (Table 8-4) - Level 3.
+Program directed changes will be approved at an appropriate level as determined within the Office of Science.
+For project baseline deviations, the following tables summarize the performance baseline change authority for the Deputy Secretary of Energy (Table 8-1), the Associate Director for Fusion Energy Sciences, Office of Science (Table 8-2) - Level 1, the NCSX Federal Project Director (Table 8-3) - Level 2, and the NCSX Laboratory Project Manager (Table 8-4) - Level 3.